-In December 2020, the cash flow from financing activities was MCh\$42,664.
-In December 2019, the cash flow used in financing activities was MCh\$97,744, for both periods the flows correspond almost entirely to the payment of dividends.
+In March 2021, the cash flow from financing activities was MCh357.
+In March 2020, the cash flow used in financing activities was MCh\$83,246.
+As of March 2020, the flow is almost entirely explained by the line of credit committed used to face the pandemic with grater liquidity (which was repaid in December 2020)

-The Company made reclassifications to its cash flow statements regarding balances that affect the year 2019.
+The Company made reclassifications to its cash flow statements regarding balances that affect the year 2020.
 However, these reclassifications do not have a significant effect as they are made for comparison purposes only.
-These reclassifications are not considered for the calculation of covenants reported in 2019.
+These reclassifications are not considered for the calculation of covenants reported in 2020.

-It should also be noted that, in order to ensure the immediate availability of funds to cover working capital needs, as of December 31, 2020 the company has the following committed line of credit (Revolving Credit Facility) which was renegotiated and extended during July 2020 for one year for US\$ 250 million.
+It should also be noted that, in order to ensure the immediate availability of funds to cover working capital needs, as of March 31, 2021 the company has the following committed line of credit (Revolving Credit Facility) which was renegotiated and extended during July 2020 for one year in the amount of US\$ 250 million.